We use UPS & Fedex for fast and reliable shipping.

 Factor 5: Striped Glaze Color

-- Stripes
+1. Stripes

-Jianzhan has various forms of striped patterns, among which the most well-known are rabbit fur, oil drop, yao bian, and wu jin.
+Tenmoku has various forms of striped patterns, among which the most well-known are rabbit fur, oil drop, yao bian, and wu jin.
 The better the striped pattern, the higher the price.

-The stripes on rabbit fur Jianzhan have traces of gravity pulling them downwards.
+The stripes on rabbit fur Tenmoku have traces of gravity pulling them downwards.
 The stripes on rabbit fur should be long and straight, with a strong sense of three-dimensionality, and the boundary of the stripes should be clear.

 Yao bian is a product of an atmosphere reaching its peak.
-At first glance, the stripes of yao bian look like a Jianzhan that combines the characteristics of colored rabbit fur and oil drops, but the stripes on oil drop Jianzhan contain colors within the stripes, while the spots outside are all black.
+At first glance, the stripes of yao bian look like a Tenmoku that combines the characteristics of colored rabbit fur and oil drops, but the stripes on oil drop Tenmoku contain colors within the stripes, while the spots outside are all black.
 On the other hand, the stripes of yao bian look like hollow oil drops, but they are surrounded by colors outside the stripes.

 2.Color